StackGuide

 Real tools with real mechanisms and real trade-offs.
 Adult context, not fear or hype — and a conversation with a clinician, not the internet.

 28 Statins: the workhorse of cardiovascular prevention The most-studied cardiovascular drug there is — strong, cheap, and considerably better tolerated than its reputation suggests.
 Impact Evid.
 A Effort Risk Know the context 83 29 GLP-1 agonists: a real tool, and a clinician's call A genuinely powerful class of medication for obesity and cardiometabolic risk — with strong trial evidence, real side effects, and a cost profile that belongs in a medical decision.
 Impact Evid.
 A Effort Risk Know the context 76 30 SGLT2 inhibitors: diabetes drugs that turned into organ protectors Diabetes drugs that turned out to protect the heart and kidneys, now used well beyond glucose control.
 Impact Evid.
 A Effort Risk Know the context 68 31 PCSK9 inhibitors: very low LDL, proven benefit, at a price Injectable antibodies that drive LDL to strikingly low levels, with proven cardiovascular event reduction for high-risk patients — held back mainly by cost and access.
 Impact Evid.
 A Effort Risk Know the context 63 32 Ezetimibe: the quiet add-on when a statin isn't enough A well-tolerated pill that lowers LDL by blocking its absorption in the gut, with proven incremental event reduction when added on top of a statin.
 Impact Evid.
 A Effort Risk Know the context 60 33 Metformin: a proven diabetes drug with a longevity story that outruns its evidence The first-line drug for type 2 diabetes with a strong, decades-deep safety record — and an anti-aging reputation that has gotten well ahead of what's actually been shown in humans.
 Impact Evid.
 A Effort Risk Know the context 57 34 Tadalafil: the daily pill with a surprisingly friendly profile A long-acting PDE5 inhibitor taken as a low daily dose — FDA-approved for both erectile dysfunction and benign prostatic hyperplasia, cheap as a generic, and generally well tolerated.
 Impact Evid.
 A Effort Risk Maybe 49 35 Testosterone (TRT): a treatment for a diagnosis, not an upgrade Appropriate treatment for diagnosed hypogonadism — not an anti-aging shortcut for normal men.
 Impact Evid.
 B Effort Risk Know the context 47 36 Low-dose aspirin: right after a heart attack, wrong for most healthy people Valuable after a cardiovascular event, but for primary prevention the bleeding risk usually outweighs the benefit.
 Impact Evid.
-A Effort Risk Know the context 46 37 Enclomiphene: raising your own testosterone, with a catch A SERM that raises the body's own testosterone by nudging LH and FSH — preserving fertility unlike TRT — but not FDA-approved and available only through compounding.
+A Effort Risk Know the context 46 37 PT-141 (Vyleesi): an FDA-approved libido drug with a gray-market shadow Bremelanotide, a melanocortin agonist FDA-approved as Vyleesi for low sexual desire in premenopausal women — genuinely approved for that use, and unapproved (off-label) for everyone else who buys it as a peptide.
 Impact Evid.
-B Effort Risk Know the context 34 38 Low-dose naltrexone: cheap, intriguing, and under-studied Naltrexone at a fraction of its usual dose (1.5–4.5 mg), used off-label for chronic pain, fibromyalgia, and some autoimmune conditions on genuinely thin but interesting evidence.
+B Effort Risk Maybe 39 38 Enclomiphene: raising your own testosterone, with a catch A SERM that raises the body's own testosterone by nudging LH and FSH — preserving fertility unlike TRT — but not FDA-approved and available only through compounding.
+Impact Evid.
+B Effort Risk Know the context 34 39 Low-dose naltrexone: cheap, intriguing, and under-studied Naltrexone at a fraction of its usual dose (1.5–4.5 mg), used off-label for chronic pain, fibromyalgia, and some autoimmune conditions on genuinely thin but interesting evidence.
 Impact Evid.
 C Effort Risk Know the context 28

 VI